pablooliveira/adad/README.md

 ./adad-patch <binary> <symbol>
 ```

 This will instrument the function <symbol> with calls to the adad runtime.
+The patched binary is written to `a.out`.
 By default the RAPL domain energy-pkg is used.
 But you can specify the domain by setting the environment variable `ADAD_RAPL_DOMAIN`.
 For example,